-Since SDM focuses in people management, the main element of the game is employees, which represent the player’s labor force.
-Employees can perform different roles (analyst, architect, manager, marketing, programmer and tester), which uses employee’s attributes to calculate his performance.
+Since SDM focuses in people management, the main elements of the game are employees, which represent the player’s labor force.
+Employees can perform different roles (analyst, architect, manager, marketing, programmer, and tester), which use employee’s attributes to calculate his performance.
 Another element present in the game is specialization, used to define the employee working competence.
 With the specialization system, it is possible for employees to undergo training to learn new sets of skills.
 Also the concepts of working hours, morale, and stamina are used to modify the employee’s productivity.
-Figure 8 shows a simplified version of SDM’s class diagram focusing on the employee, showing his human attributes, types of specializations, the possibility of training to acquire specializations, and that the employee is affect by other employees that belong to the staff team.
-It also illustrates the project, its characteristics and requirement.
-Also, [16] made some changes in the game, introducing new concepts and expanding employee behaviors and actions, including some significant role responsibilities changes illustrated at Figure 9.
+Figure 8 shows a simplified version of SDM’s class diagram focusing on the employee, showing his human attributes, types of specializations, the possibility of training to acquire specializations, and how an employee is affect by other employees that belong to the staff team.
+It also illustrates the project, its characteristics and requirements.
+We included in [16] different changes in the game, introducing new concepts and expanding employee behaviors and actions, including some significant role responsibilities changes illustrated in Figure 9.

 Information Storage

 The information structure used on SDM is similar to the one explained in [16].
-As such, each project contains list of employees that were involved in it.
+As such, each project contains a list of employees that were involved in its development.
 Each employee has a list of actions executed as well as links to other actions in case of external influences.
-Throughout the game, when actions are executed, information is collected and stored for post-game analysis and to generate the provenance graph.
-Since provenance graphs contains three types of nodes, processes, agents, and artifacts, the collected information is mapped to each type according to the data model explained in [16] and illustrated by Figure 3.
+Throughout the game, when actions are executed, information is collected and stored for generating the provenance graph used during post-game analysis.
+Since provenance graphs contains three types of nodes (processes, agents, and artifacts), the collected information is mapped to each type, according to the data model explained in [16] and illustrated by Figure 3.
 Each node contains different information according to its type.

-For processes nodes, which represents actions executed during the game by employees, is stored when it occurred, who executed it, which task was executed, which role was he occupying, the employee’s current morale and stamina stats, how many hours he worked that day, how much credits was spent to execute the action, the progress made in his task and a description of the action, explaining his decision making process.
-Besides those, if the action had any external influences or if used or altered an artifact, a link to the action that affects its execution and the artifact.
+Processes nodes, which represents actions executed during the game by employees, stores when it was executed, who executed it, which task was executed, which role was he occupying, the employee’s current morale and stamina stats, how many hours he worked that day, how much credits was spent to execute the action, the progress made in his task and a description of the action, explaining his decision making process.
+Besides those, if the action had any external influences, or used or altered an artifact, a link to the action that affects its execution and the artifact is included.

-Agent nodes, representing employees, stores the employee’s name, his current staff grade, his level, human attributes which are used in the game, and specializations.
+Agent nodes, representing employees, store the employee’s name, his current staff grade, his level, human attributes which are used in the game, and specializations.

 Artifact nodes vary according to its type.
-In SDM are used three types of artifacts: Prototypes, produced by architects and consumed by analysts; Test Cases, produced by analysts, architects and programmers and consumed by testers; and Project, which represents the software development progress and is considered the main artifact for analysis.
-The first two types at the moment are equals in terms of information stored.
-When it was created and its type: prototype, acception, integration, system or unitary test cases.

-For project type artifact, it is stored the name of the project, the day of its instance, the project’s deadline, how much coding was coded, the code overall quality, the clients requirements identified and modeled by analysts, how many credits is paid each month to the player and the state of each type of bugs found and repaired.
-Lastly, how many credits the player had at that instance.
+In SDM we use three types of artifacts: Prototypes, produced by architects and consumed by analysts; Test Cases, produced by analysts, architects, and programmers and consumed by testers; and Project, which represents the software development progress and is considered the main artifact for analysis.
+The project type artifact stores the name of the project, the day of its instance, the project’s deadline, how much credits the player has, how much coding was produced, the code overall quality, the clients requirements identified and modeled by analysts, how many credits is paid each month to the player and the state of each type of bugs found and repaired.
 Figure 10 illustrates an example of the data shown in the provenance graph according to the node’s type.

-After the data is collected and extracted, a provenance graph corresponding to that scenario is generated and displayed for analysis.
+After the data is collected and extracted, a provenance graph corresponding to that scenario is generated and displayed for analysis, similar to the one presented by Figure 4.